programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 Photographs are vital primary sources for modern historians.
 They allow later generations to 'see' the past — quite literally — in unique ways.
 Our understanding of the past two centuries would be poorer, and much less vivid, without these valuable sources.

-Advances in artificial intelligence (AI) and machine learning (ML) – a branch of AI that uses computers to learn and gain knowledge from data without human supervision – raise the potential of asking new things from photographs, and of changing the role they play in the study of the past.
-In 2017, a group of researchers used a ML model known as a convolutional neural network (CNN) to analyze almost 200,000 historical American high school yearbook photographs.
+Advances in Artificial Intelligence (AI) and Machine Learning (ML) – a branch of AI that uses computers to learn and gain knowledge from data without human supervision – raise the potential of asking new things from photographs, and of changing the role they play in the study of the past.
+In 2017, a group of researchers used a ML model known as a Convolutional Neural Network (CNN) to analyze almost 200,000 historical American high school yearbook photographs.
 They considered this an especially suitable test case for applying AI to the study of history.
 In their words, 'yearbook portraits provide a consistent visual format through which one can examine changes in content from personal style choices to developing social norms.'[^1] [Analyzing American yearbook photographs](https://pudding.cool/2019/11/big-hair/) tracks the evolution of societal preferences throughout the 20th century, from what people wore in a formal photograph — glasses, neckties, earrings — to how they sat for a portrait — smiling or otherwise.

 From police-operated surveillance cameras to facial recognition software at the airport, computer vision and ML — with their superhuman aptitude for pattern recognition — are becoming ubiquitous parts of many aspects of modern life.
 One of the historian's tasks is to spot patterns in historical material, and ML's ability to do this quickly over enormous amounts of data holds great potential.
 Even so, we must also critically examine the risks and biases inherent in applying systems designed for surveillance and security to the interpretation of the past, and there are serious ethical questions about the objectivity and reliability of these tools, as well as about whose perspectives are being prioritized or marginalized through their use (a topic that will be [explored further in this lesson](#ethical-issues-with-facial-recognition)).
 Historians must approach AI and ML tools with a critical lens to maximize their utility while mitigating inherent biases.